BattletechModders/RogueTech/CustomAmmoCategories/README.md

 								  GunneryJammingBase if ommited in weapon def., ammo def. and mode def. assumed as 5.
   "DisableClustering": true/false - if true ProjectilesPerShot > 1 will affect only visual nor damage.
 If omitted consider as true.
   "NotUseInMelee": true, - if true even AntiPersonel weapon type will not fire on melee attack, AI aware.
+  "AlternateDamageCalc": false, - if true alternate damage calc formula will be implemented
+                              DamagePerShot = (damage from weaponDef + (damage from ammo) + (damage from mode)*(damage multiplayer from ammo)*(damage multiplayer from mode)*(damage with effects)/(damage from weaponDef)
+  "AlternateHeatDamageCalc": false, - same as  AlternateDamageCalc but for heat "AMSHitChance": 0.0, - if this weapon is AMS, this value is AMS efficiency,
+                         if this weapon is missile launcher this value shows how difficult to intercept missile with AMS.
+Negative value - is harder, positive is easer.
+  "IsAMS": false, - if true this weapon acts as AMS.
+It will not fire during normal attack.
+But tries to intercept incomming missiles.
+                    rude model: every 10 meters of missile fly path there is check, if it in range of any AMS.
+					If so, AMS have AMS.AMSHitChance + missile.AMSHitChance chance to shoot missile down.
+Avaible shoots count of AMS is decrementing.
+					If AMS have no shoots avaible it will not shoot.
+At end of turn AMS shoots count set to AMS.ShootsWhenFired.
+					If missile intercepted, no further checks will be made.
+					Commentary: as you can see, if missile fly path is short chance to be shooted down is less.
+					If missiles is few, and fly path is long chance to be shooted down grows rapidly.
+					AMS visual effect commentary: only two visual effects avaible for AMS: ballistic(autocannons) and laser(lasers).
+					I had experimented with "WeaponEffect-Weapon_Laser_Small" and "WeaponEffect-Weapon_AC2" for LAMS ans AMS accordingly.
+					AMS can become jammed, have damage-on-jam option and so on.
+AMSHitChance and ShootsWhenFired can be updated in AMS ammo or mode.
+					AMS uses ammunition and heated while firing.
+Damage and on hit status effects will on be applied.
+  "IsAAMS": false - if true, weapon acts as advanced AMS, it will fire all missiles from enemies in range, not only attacking.
 	"Modes": array of modes for weapon
 	[{
 		"Id": "x4",  - Must be unique per weapon